kalamuna/hotsauce-drops-7/profiles/hotsauce/modules/hotsauce/hot_core/README.txt

 =============
 This is the magical core of the HotSauce! framework.
-It helps to package the entire distribution and provides some generally useful features that other parts of HotSauce! can leverage!
+It helps to package the entire distribution and provides some generally useful features that other parts of HotSauce! can leverage.

 Key Features
 * Packages a customized design for the Panels IPE experience